-The Plug valve disc:
+The Plug valve disc

 The plug disc which is known as the tapered disc acts as a plug hence differentiating the plug valve and the globe valve.
 Out of all the valves, the plug valve, ball valve, and globe valve have some similarities.
 The major difference is in the way that how the disc looks like.
 The Globe valve has a cylindrical disc.
 The plug valve has a solid metal piece with tapered ends.

-Plug valves has the following port patterns:
+Plug valves have the following port patterns: